planetfederal/workshops/tutorials/osm-routing/src/index.rst

 .. image:: ./img/route_view_attributes.png
    :width: 95%

 This is all that we need to configure in GeoServer to provide routes between two vertices, but our client will still need to know the vertex identification numbers, so we will also publish the automatically-created `edges_noded_vertices_pgr` table.
-Instead of publishing the entire table, we will create an SQL View that will find the nearest vertex to a point on the map as a way of selecting the start and end of our route.
+This brings us to our second SQL View, which will find the nearest vertex to a point on the map as a way of selecting the start or end of our route.

 Using the layer name `nearest_vertex`, publish the following SQL query: